EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC has been analyzed in several other documents.
 An analysis of EDHOC for certificate enrollment was done in {{CertEnr}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.

 --- back

 # Use of CBOR, COSE in EDHOC {#CBORandCOSE}

 This Appendix is intended to simplify for implementors not familiar with CBOR {{RFC7049}}, CDDL {{I-D.ietf-cbor-cddl}}, COSE {{RFC8152}}, and HKDF {{RFC5869}}.

 ## CBOR and CDDL

 The Concise Binary Object Representation (CBOR) {{RFC7049}} is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
 The Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} provides a way to express structures for protocol messages that use CBOR. {{I-D.ietf-cbor-cddl}} also extends the diagnostic notation.

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays [] and maps {} of data items.
 For a complete specification and more examples, see {{RFC7049}} and {{I-D.ietf-cbor-cddl}}.
+We recommend implementors to get used to CBOR by usging the CBOR playground {{CborMe}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Diagnostic         Encoded
 ---------------------------------------------
 1                  0x01
 -27                0x381a